thelooter/portfolio/content/en/blog/building_go_applications_with_gitlab_ci.md

 #### Secret Detection

 We don't want our precious Passwords and Token show up in Git, do we?
-Thats why we use Secret Detection to Detect them early on.
+Thats why we use Secret Detection to detect them early on.

 **Reuse the include statement from the previous step!**